yehezkieldio/elysian-realm/README.md

 Additional features includes:

+- Basic User and Authentication with JWT module.
-- A Docker environment for running the project in a containerized environment.
+- Docker environment for running the project in a containerized environment.
-- A pre-configured initial Bruno collection for the API endpoints.
+- Pre-configured initial Bruno collection for the API endpoints.

 ## Initial Setup